Video Game: Company of Heroes aka: Companyof Heroes

-"Join the Army," They Said: Not really an example of the trope itself, but the American Engineer squad does mention the trope name and provides the page quote.
-The Riflemen squads also frequently lament their expectations of the army being totally wrong.
+"Join the Army," They Said: Not really an example of the trope itself, but the American Engineer squad does mention the trope name and provides the former page quote.
+The various basic infantry squads also frequently lament their expectations of the army being totally wrong.

 Volksgrenadier: If I'd known how much walking I'd have to do, I'd have joined the Navy.

-La Résistance: Partisans are available in one campaign mission and some Theater of War missions, as well as a call-in unit for certain Soviet commanders in multiplayer and Theatre of War.
-They're light infantry with a variety of weapons, typically MG42s, anti-tank rifles or Panzerschrecks.
+La Résistance: In 2, Partisans are available in one campaign mission and some Theater of War missions, as well as a call-in unit for certain Soviet commanders in multiplayer and Theater of War.
+They're light infantry with a variety of weapons, typically stolen MG42s, anti-tank rifles or Panzerschrecks.